salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Style

+## Identifiers
+All resources with Identifiers MUST return a property called `id`. `id` MUST be a string, with a maximum length of 128 bytes. `id` MUST be treated as opaque by clients of the API.

 ## Path
 Path SHOULD be case sensitive.
 Resource names MUST be plural nouns, even if a returned resource will always be a single result.